 Skip to content

-This is only available with Loop 3 and Loop development branches.
+This is only available with Loop 3.

 • If you later need to add an adult family member to your list, refer to Set Up Users and Access (TestFlight).